Lauren’s First and Goal Foundation

 LFG donated 60 copies of Hope is Here to Stay to pediatric neuro oncology treatment centers and pediatric cancer service organizations across the country.
 These were underwritten by a donation from Frank and Holly Santoro.

-Founded in memory of Kyle D. Kerpan, this program serves the patients and their families at the Children´s Hospital of Philadelphia oncology clinic.
-Kyle´s Peace organizes monthly visits to the facilities that include various activities, comfort services and even yoga.
+Founded in memory of Kyle D. Kerpan, this program serves the patients and their families at the Children's Hospital of Philadelphia oncology clinic.
+Kyle's Peace organizes monthly visits to the facilities that include various activities, comfort services, monthly parent support group meetings and even yoga.

 LFG helps this organization provide monthly patient/family/caregiver support groups as well as physical and recreational activities for pediatric cancer patients in the Lehigh Valley.